cmoesgaard/curl/tests/FILEFORMAT.md

-# curl test suite file format
+# carl test suite file format

-The curl test suite's file format is very simple and extensible, closely resembling XML.
+The carl test suite's file format is very simple and extensible, closely resembling XML.
 All data for a single test case resides in a single ASCII file.
 Labels mark the beginning and the end of all sections, and each label must be written in its own line.
 Comments are either XML-style (enclosed with